-The Plan Covers In-Network Providers Out-of-Network Providers Hospital room and board and general nursing services You pay 40% coinsurance after deductible You pay 50% coinsurance after deductible • Special care unit which is a designated unit which has concentrated all facilities, equipment, and supportive services for the provision of an intensive level of care for critically ill patients Use of operating, delivery, and treatment rooms and equipment Anesthesia, anesthesia supplies, and services rendered in a facility provider by an employee of the facility provider.
-Administration of anesthesia ordered by the attending health care provider and rendered by a health care provider other than the surgeon or assistant at surgery • Medical and surgical dressings, supplies, casts, and splints Prescription drugs provided to you while you are inpatient in a facility Whole blood, administration of blood, blood processing, and blood derivatives Diagnostic services • Communication services of a private-duty nurse or a personal care assistant up to 120 hours per hospital admission for ventilator dependent persons Therapy and rehabilitation services Hospital Inpatient - Notes The health plan covers inpatient services from a facility provider.
-Benefits will be covered only when, and so long as they are determined to be medically necessary and appropriate for the treatment of the member's condition
+The Plan Covers In-Network Providers Out-of-Network Providers Hospital room and board and general nursing services You pay nothing You pay nothing, except for any charges billed to you that exceed • Special care unit which is a designated unit which has concentrated all facilities, equipment, and supportive services for the provision of an intensive level of care for critically ill patients the allowed amount Use of operating, delivery, and treatment rooms and equipment • Anesthesia, anesthesia supplies, and services rendered in a facility provider by an employee of the facility provider.
+Administration of anesthesia ordered by the attending health care provider and rendered by a health care provider other than the surgeon or assistant at surgery Medical and surgical dressings, supplies, casts, and splints Prescription drugs provided to you while you are inpatient in a facility • Whole blood, administration of blood, blood processing, and blood derivatives Diagnostic services • Communication services of a private-duty nurse or a personal care assistant up to 120 hours per hospital admission for ventilator dependent persons Therapy and rehabilitation services Hospital Inpatient - Notes 1.
+The health plan covers inpatient services from a facility provider.
+Benefits will be covered only when, and so long

-- as, they are determined to be medically necessary and appropriate for the treatment of the member's condition.The plan covers kidney and cornea transplants.
+- The nearth plan covers inpatient services from a facility provider.
+Benefits will be covered only when, and so long as, they are determined to be medically necessary and appropriate for the treatment of the member's condition. - 2.
+The plan covers kidney and cornea transplants.
 For kidney transplants done in conjunction with an eligible major transplant or other kinds of transplants, please refer to "Transplant Coverage." - 3.
 The plan covers the following kidney donor services when billed under the donor recipient's name and the donor recipient is covered for the kidney transplant under the plan: - a. potential donor testing - b. donor evaluation and work up - c. hospital and professional services related to organ procurement. - 4.
 Diagnostic services include the following when ordered by a health care provider: - a. diagnostic imaging consisting of radiology, magnetic resonance imaging (MRI), ultrasound and nuclear medicine - b. diagnostic pathology consisting of laboratory and pathology tests - c. diagnostic medical procedures consisting of electrocardiogram (ECG), electroencephalogram (EEG), and other electronic diagnostic medical procedures and physiological medical testing approved by Blue Plus - d. allergy testing consisting of percutaneous, intracutaneous, and patch tests.